How is JCU making a difference?

 Registrars on the RACGP pathway are required to complete six months of Extended Skills Training in an area of special interest.
 Extended Skills Training extends the depth and breadth of the registrar's skill base in an area relevant to primary medical care.
 Read more

-The GMT program provides registrars with a range of Aboriginal and Torres Strait Islander health educational activities.
+The JCU GP training program provides registrars with a range of Aboriginal and Torres Strait Islander health educational activities.
 A diverse range of training posts in Aboriginal and Torres Strait Islander Health Service settings is also available, offering registrars an immersive experience in the provision of comprehensive primary health care to Aboriginal and Torres Strait Islander peoples.
 Read more